 Try a relaxing, mood-boosting bath to pamper yourself whilst you’re feeling low.
 You deserve a break!
-Add 3 drops Geranium, 2 drops Lemon and 2 drops Ylang Ylang to half a cup of full fat milk or 15ml fragrance-free bath oil, and add to your bath water.
+Add 3 drops Geranium, 2 drops Lemon and 2 drops Ylang Ylang to 15ml of fragrance-free bath oil and add to your bath water.
 Lie back, breathe and relax, whilst remembering that you are always ok and you’re doing the best you can!

 Anger & irritability

 There are many essential oils that can help with feelings of anger that may arise from trying to kick your habit.
 You might notice that some of the oils overlap (Rose, for example, is great for releasing anger, and is also great for soothing anxiety) so you can begin to play around with your blends as you learn more about the properties of each oil!.

 Some anger-releasing oils include Bergamot, Chamomile, Lavender, Myrrh, Rose, Sweet Orange and Ylang Ylang.

 Try making up an Anti-Anger Spritz to douse yourself with as negative feelings come up.
 In a spray bottle mix 10 drops Sweet Orange, 10 drops Chamomile, 5 drops Myrrh and 5 drops Ylang Ylang with 100ml Lavender Hydrolat and use as required throughout the day to create a sense of calm.